tpeterson66/Terrachallenge/Checkpoint#5/README.md

 # Objective

  - Create a load balancer module
+ - Create frontend public IP
+ - Create LB rule for your web app
+ - create health probe for your web service
+ - make sure your NSG is configured correctly for the health probe AND web traffic...
  - Add your web server as a backend pool
  - Test access to your nginx page using the load balancer